 Immigration requirements in Bolivia are different for each person or family depending on your country of origin.
 Bolivia travel visa requirements and costs depend on the bilateral agreements that Bolivia has with each country.
 Bolivia's immigration law is now based on the theory of "reciprocity" meaning that what your country's immigration officials require of Bolivians who emigrate, Bolivia will require of you.
 Below you'll find a description of the process you'll likely follow if you are planning to apply for residency

 The following information should be viewed by you as a basic reference.
 It should not be understood as legal advice, as each individual or family's experience will vary.

-2. Your next step should be to approach the Bolivian Immigration office in the Bolivian city in which you plan to live.
+2. Your next step, once you arrive in Bolivia, should be to approach the Bolivian Immigration office in the Bolivian city in which you plan to live.
 Foreigners must approach the "Extranjeria" window.
 Other windows are for Bolivians who need services.
 Officials will provide you a list of requirements ("lista de requisitos") you must fulfill (documents you must obtain from other institutions) prior to filling out the residency application.

 3. Interpol International Criminal Background Check The Interpol office in the Bolivian city in which you plan to live will do an international criminal background check to be sure you have not committed any crimes in your country or others.
 This is called a "certificado de antecedentes penales".

 Note: This procedure takes longer than others.
 Begin at Interpol and then continue with the rest.
 Check in with Interpol every few days to see if your form is ready to be picked up.
 Be very insistent.

 4. Bolivian National Criminal Background Check Bolivian officials will do a national criminal background check to be sure you have not previously committed any crimes in Bolivia during prior visits.
 This is called the "certificado de antecedentes penales" as well, but on a national level.